signalfx/integrations/collectd-riak/README.md

 ### LICENSE

-Since this is not an actual _plugin_ but rather a configuration of the `collectd-java plugin` there is no need for a license.
+Since this is not an actual _plugin_ but rather a configuration of the `collectd-curl-json plugin` there is no need for a separate license.